Netflix/vmaf/README.md

 ##Testing

+The package has thus far been tested in Ubuntu 14.04 LTS.

 After installation, run:

 `./test`

 ##Execution

-There are two execution modes to run VMAF: single mode and batch mode.
+There are two execution modes to run VMAF -- single mode and batch mode.

 To run VMAF on a single reference/distorted video pair, run: